Technologicat/unpythonic/README.md

 *Added in v0.13.1.*

-The short, all-lowercase ``view`` is an alias for ``unpythonic.collections.SequenceView``, which more explicitly says what this is: a writable view into a sequence, with slicing, so you can take a slice of a slice (of a slice ...), and it reflects the original both ways:
+A writable view into a sequence, with slicing, so you can take a slice of a slice (of a slice ...), and it reflects the original both ways:

 ```python
 from unpythonic import view